serend1p1ty/core-pytorch-utils/examples/README.md

 Also known as distributed training.
 We need four steps to make the code support distributed training.

 - Step 1: Call `init_distributed()` to initialize the process group.
-Otherwise, we cannot use `DistributedDataParallel` and those functions provided by `torch.distributed` module.
+Otherwise, we cannot use `DistributedDataParallel` and those functions provided by the `torch.distributed` module.
 - Step 2: Create `DistributedSampler` to ensure that there is no overlap between data used by different processes.
 - Step 3: Wrap model with `DistributedDataParallel`.
 - Step 4: Make some code run only in specific processes.
 Here are some operations that we want to do only in the master process: